darklang/dark/parser/tree-sitter-darklang/README.md

 - `tree-sitter generate` to generate parser from grammar
 - `tree-sitter parse ./demo.dark` to parse a hardcoded file
 - `tree-sitter test` to test the parser against a 'corpus' of test cases found in `test/corpus`

-Note: `export PATH=$PATH:./node_modules/.bin` may be needed at some point?
-I forget.

 ## Bindings